Liquidity Facility

 Central Bank Facilities

-During financial crises, private banks often become too scared to lend to each other.
-When private liquidity facilities fail, the Central Bank steps in with public ones. * **Term Auction Facility (TAF):** Used in 2008 to auction cash to banks against a wide range of collateral. * **Commercial Paper Funding Facility (CPFF):** The Fed bought commercial paper directly from companies like Ford and GE to keep them running. * **Main Street Lending Program:** A COVID-19 era facility to support small and medium businesses.
-These are "emergency" liquidity facilities designed to prevent a solvency crisis.
+During periods of severe financial crisis, private banks often become too risk-averse to lend to each other, causing the private liquidity market to seize up.
+When this happens, the Central Bank steps in with "Public Liquidity Facilities" as the Lender of Last Resort. * Term Auction Facility (TAF): Introduced during the 2008 crisis to provide funds to banks through a competitive auction process, allowing them to use a wide variety of collateral. * Commercial Paper Funding Facility (CPFF): A facility where the Federal Reserve bought commercial paper directly from blue-chip companies like Ford and GE to ensure they could keep their "Real Economy" operations running. * Main Street Lending Program: A COVID-19 era facility designed to support small and medium-sized businesses that were fundamentally sound but faced a total shutdown of cash flow.
+These facilities are designed to be temporary "Emergency Bridges" to prevent a systemic liquidity crisis from turning into a permanent Great Depression.

 Real-World Example: The ABCP Conduit

-An Asset-Backed Commercial Paper (ABCP) conduit buys car loans and sells short-term paper to investors to fund them.
+An Asset-Backed Commercial Paper (ABCP) conduit is a specialized entity that buys long-term car loans and funds them by selling short-term "Paper" to investors.

 FAQs